Sharon Rooney: Breakthrough (2013–2023)

-Barbie and television (2023–)
+Barbie and television (2023–present)

 In 2023, Rooney was cast in the movie Barbie, playing the role of Lawyer Barbie alongside a cast including Margot Robbie, Ryan Gosling, Will Ferrell, Rhea Perlman and Ncuti Gatwa.
 It quickly became the highest grossing film worldwide following its release, taking in $1.5 billion at the box office.
 Rooney said that her casting in Barbie was "a dream", whilst acknowledging that the statement was "somewhat a cliché".
 She said that growing up, she "played with one of those doll houses when I was a little girl and now I am in one".
 Glamour described the role as a "stark departure" from Rooney's previous roles.
 In 2024, she was cast as Yasmin "Yas" Brown in the BBC One drama series Nightsleeper.
 She described the role as "one of the hardest jobs" she has had, but claimed she was interested in the role due to her interest in trains.

 In August 2024, she was cast as Catherine in Daddy Issues, also on BBC One.
 She was appointed to be one of the judges at the 2024 Glasgow Comedy Festival alongside Janey Godley and Tony Curran, with the three judges being selected to decide on a recipient to present to comedian Billy Connolly to award the Sir Billy Connolly Spirit of Glasgow Award.
 Rooney said she was "excited" to be selected as a judge, and said "the Glasgow comedy scene is one of the best, and as a proud Glaswegian it's a joy to watch it get bigger and better each year".

+Rooney is set to appear in the second series of The Celebrity Traitors in autumn 2026.